Is Singapore Rich? Here’s How Wealthy Singaporeans Are Compared to the Rest of the World

 Not to mention the high cost of living in Singapore.

-According to the yearly Economist Intelligence Unit (EIU) Worldwide Cost of Living Surveys, Singapore was the most expensive city to live in from 2014-2019.
+According to the yearly Economist Intelligence Unit (EIU) Worldwide Cost of Living Surveys, Singapore was the most expensive city for eight times in the past decade:

 But here’s the thing, the survey is geared towards expatriates with a more atas (Malay for expensive) consumption basket:

-Also, the survey does not consider the various grants and subsidies given primarily to Singapore Citizens and Permanent Residents who earn less.
+Also, the survey does not consider the various grants and subsidies given primarily to Singapore Citizens and Permanent Residents who earn less, as an article by Channel News Asia points out:

 Safe to say, I think we do not feel rich in Singapore as the cost of living for expatriates (read: more atas lifestyle) is much higher.

-Sure, you can get more value for money options, but the expensive things are a whole lot more expensive.
+Sure, you can get more value-for-money options, but the expensive things are much more expensive.

 Wealth on Paper ≠ Financial Independence